-The PAYE Repayment Plan is only available to new borrowers defined as 1) having no outstanding balance on a Direct or FFEL Loan when you received loan disbursement on or after Oct 1, 2007, 2) Received at least one disbursement on or after Oct 1, 2011.
+The PAYE Repayment Plan is only available to new borrowers defined as 1) having no outstanding balance on a Direct or FFEL Loan when receiving loan disbursement on or after Oct 1, 2007, and 2) received at least one disbursement on or after Oct 1, 2011.

 Direct Loans: Revised Pay As You Earn Repayment Plan

 The Revised Pay As You Earn (REPAYE) Plan requires monthly payments of 10% of your discretionary income over 12 months.
 Like the PAYE Plan, the amounts are calculated based on family size, earnings, and other eligible federal student loan payments.

 Unlike the PAYE plan, the REPAYE plan is not open to Parent PLUS borrowers or consolidated Direct Loans that contain PLUS or FFEL program loans.

 What is “discretionary income?”

 Discretionary income is defined as the following: